mrazr/maphis/README.md

 ### Creating a new plugin

-To create a plugin, follow the above example directory structure, placed into the directory `plugins/` Plugin is essentially just a aggregation of `Computation`s and `Tool`s, so start with creating them first.
+To create a plugin, follow the above example directory structure, placed into the directory `plugins/` Plugin is essentially just an aggregation of `Computation`s and `Tool`s, so start with creating them first.

 #### Computation info
 You must provide a name and description for every `Computation` that your plugin provides.